nickolasnpm/basic-user-authentication-api/README.md

 3. Determine the accessibility of API endpoint based on the user roles
 4. Using Entity Framework to connect asp.net with SQL server
 5. Implementing data annotation to validate user input
+6. Password Encryption by using Hashing and Salting practices